DariaMartinovskaya/Mobile_testing/README.md

 <a href="https://drive.google.com/file/d/19rjxFiTiQ43ZeSXQaC-TWJHoxRqDPhLO/view?usp=sharing">Here</a> is a description of iOS versions key features

 #### Android

-<a href="https://github.com/DariaMartinovskaya/Android_Studio">Here</a> are results of mobile apps testing using the simulator Android Studio

-<a href="https://github.com/DariaMartinovskaya/ADB/tree/main">Here</a> are results of mobile apps testing using the Android Debug Bridge (ADB)

 <a href="https://drive.google.com/file/d/1c5mJl12hu7APpqdK1neeZFdaxsYl6gbg/view?usp=sharing">Basics of Android apps quality</a>: file where I collected core information for Andoid mobile app testing purposes based on Android Guidelines